Post-Brexit UK announces largest military spending since Cold War

 The extra funding will raise further concerns about how the government manages its defence and security budget after repeated accusations it allowed costs to spiral for overly-ambitious projects.

-A report by lawmakers said on Thursday that Britain’s GCHQ spying agency ignored evidence and broke its budget in choosing an expensive central London headquarters for a newly-created cyber-security centre.

-After media reports that billions of pounds could be cut from Britain’s foreign aid budget, Defence Secretary Ben Wallace told Sky News that higher defence spending would not come at the expense of aid.
+When asked about media reports that billions of pounds could be cut from Britain’s foreign aid budget, Johnson said higher defence spending would not come at the expense of aid.

-“It doesn’t mean to say we are abandoning the battlefield of international aid, we’re still one of the most generous givers of international aid,” Wallace said.
+“It bears absolutely no relation to discussions about overseas aid,” he said.
+“This country is, has been, and will remain one of the biggest contributors to aid on earth.”

 Our Standards: The Thomson Reuters Trust Principles.